 Cast Iron Skillet with Hot Handle Holder: I feel that everyone should own a basic, 12” cast iron skillet.
 In spite of the myth, they are easy to care for and over time, will become a family heirloom.
 On grid or off grid, cooking with cast iron is the way to go.

 Fiskars Traditional Bypass Pruning Shears: Cheap pruning shears or snippers are simply not worth it.
-Why bother when you can pay less than $10 for genuine Fiskars.
+Why bother when you can pay less for genuine Fiskars.
 These are the snippers I purchased to discretely scout for biomass.
 Of course I find other uses for them in the garden as well.

 LifeStraw Personal Water Filter: The LifeStraw contains no chemicals, no batteries and no moving parts to wear out.
 It features a a high flow rate and weighs only 2 oz.
 It works quickly, taking roughly 3-5 seconds of sucking to start the flow of water through the filter.
 It’s ultra-light and inexpensive but effective.
 There is also the LifeStraw Family that will purify up to 12 liters per hour.

 The Survival Medicine Handbook: A Guide for When Help is Not on the Way: I KNOW I packed my print version of Joe and Amy Aton’s book but somehow it has disappear so I added the eBook version to my digital library.
 This is one book everyone should own.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!